A native of Wales, Chaz Davies began his motorcycle racing career in 1995 at the age of 8, competing on the British Mini Moto series.

 Taking the lead role in the Factory Ducati team, Chaz became a permanent fixture on the podium.
 He finished the 2015 season in 2nd place overall and the 2016 season in 3rd overall, despite winning 11 races, more than any other rider on the circuit.

-Chaz took second place in the World Superbike championships in 2017 and 2018 and remains with the Aruba.it squad for the 2019 season.
+Chaz took second place in the World Superbike championships in 2017 and 2018 and remained with the Aruba.it squad for the 2019 and 2020 seasons, swapping to the Go Eleven squad for 2021.

 2018 2nd – World Superbike Championship – Aruba.it Ducati (356 points)